MicrosoftDocs/win32/desktop-src/Debug/system-error-code-lookup-tool.md

 ## Usage

 1. Download the tool by selecting [this link](https://download.microsoft.com/download/4/3/2/432140e8-fb6c-4145-8192-25242838c542/Err_6.4.5/Err_6.4.5.exe).
-1. Go to your download folder, and copy or move the downloaded file (Err_6.4.5.exe) to folder in which you will store the tool.
+1. If you didn't specify a location in Step 1, go to your download folder, and copy or move the downloaded file (Err_6.4.5.exe) to folder in which you will store the tool.
 You do not have to expand or install the file.
    > [!NOTE]
    > If you copy or move the file to a folder that is listed in your operating system's **Path** environment variable, it will work at any command prompt.